TechnicianOnline/WinBOLT/ReadMe(Guide).txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Roman
 - Awesome feedback and tested out all my crazy beta builds.
-Great ideas to push and grow WinboLT.
+Great ideas to push and grow WinBOLT.
 Thanks for the motivation. <3

 Devon
 - Great help to go into the right direction, suggested new methods and helped refine my code.

-Alextrasza
-- Lead to the huge warning of Combofix and fixed many typos, thanks for the proof reading!

 Aura
 - Provided the most detailed feedback of anyone, with his suggestion I redesigned the layout of WinBOLT.